Showing posts with label Railways. Show all posts

 For the womenfolk very educational addresses were delivered as follows – Sister Peck, “Mothercraft” and “Home Nursing,” Miss N. Cader, “Cooking.”

 In the evening Mr Pederick had a large audience for a discourse on “Poultry,” and he showed many defects which are committed by poultry keepers.
 He also by means of lantern slides copiously illustrated his points and strongly urged careful selection and packing in sending birds to the market.
 Afterward the exhibits in the cars were examined and admired by many persons who were unable to attend during the day.
-(19)
+(20)

 A group of residents at the train at Koo Wee Rup

-Other visits to the Koo Wee Rup Swamp area - Lang Lang on November 10 1924 on way to South Gippsland and Cranbourne on Saturday November 15, 1924 on the return journey (20).
+Other visits to the Koo Wee Rup Swamp area - Lang Lang on November 10 1924 on way to South Gippsland and Cranbourne on Saturday November 15, 1924 on the return journey (21).

-Better farming Train visit to South Gippsland
+The Better Farming Train visit to South Gippsland, including Lang Lang and Cranbourne.

-It went to Berwick on Friday July 3 1930, where 1,000 people inspected the train including students from the local State Schools and Dandenong High School (21).
-The train stopped at Clyde on Tuesday July 21, 1930 and the next day at Yannathan and then continued on to South Gippsland (22).
+It went to Berwick on Friday July 3 1930, where 1,000 people inspected the train including students from the local State Schools and Dandenong High School (22).
+The train stopped at Clyde on Tuesday July 21, 1930 and the next day at Yannathan and then continued on to South Gippsland (23).
 The Argus reported that over 700 people attended the visit of the Better Farming Train at Clyde.
-They came from Cardinia, Dalmore, Tooradin, Devon Meadows, Lyndhurst and Cranbourne (23).
+They came from Cardinia, Dalmore, Tooradin, Devon Meadows, Lyndhurst and Cranbourne (24).

 The Better Farming Train at Clyde